Dreamfarer/WARNO-DATA/README.md

 *Autonomy* = *MaxSpeed* \* *FuelMoveDuration* \* *0.0000975*

 ### Accuracy
-Accuracy is defined as the probability of landing a successful hit on an enemy unit.
+Accuracy is defined as the probability of landing a successful shot on an enemy unit.
 Be aware that this whole accuracy system is not yet understood fully and assumptions are being made.\
 To start off with a fact, *HitRollRuleDescriptor* in `Ammunition.ndf` describes the accuracy for each ammunition type individually.
 This descriptor consists of:

 * *BaseCriticModifier*